cs5220-f24/web/web/readings.md

 - Randy Leveque at UW has also been experimenting with a flipped classroom for their intro HPC class, [AM583][am583].
 You may also be interested in the [MOOC version][am583-mooc].
+- The [NERSC docs](https://docs.nersc.gov/) have lots of good auxiliary references.

 [julia]: http://julialang.org/
 [mit-ocw-julia]: http://ocw.mit.edu/courses/mathematics/18-337j-parallel-computing-fall-2011/